sunmer/devsharks/README.md

 The code showcases the Vue stack when built with TypeScript.
 Everything is neatly containerised and shows how to write clean and modular code which is simple to debug.

+🔥 If you find any bugs, open up an issue and I'll look at it asap 🔥

 ##Features
 * Fully implemented in TypeScript
 * VueJS, Vuex, Vue-Router used